 Needless to say, all these “do not accept” warnings all suffer from the same fundamental flaws.
 Namely, if there are known hackers with such names, why wouldn’t the affected services (e.g. Facebook) just deactivate those accounts?
 Of course, the hackers could just create new accounts, but it would seem counterproductive to create them using the same account names.

 However, there is even a bigger, more fundamental flaw at the heart of this brand of nonsense.
 And that is this… accepting someone as a friend/contact on social media sites like Facebook can’t give you a virus, nor does it grant someone access to your computer.
-The claim in the warning above that “he will find out your computer IP” is just pseudo-jargon nonsense that doesn’t really mean anything.
+The claim in the warning above that “he will find out your computer IP” is just pseudo-jargon nonsense that doesn’t really mean anything, since knowing someones computer IP address doesn’t give anyone access to your computer (your computer IP address isn’t secret, any website you visit can obtain it!)

 With that said, accepting strangers on sites like Facebook is certainly not a good idea (we explain why here and here) and it flies in the face of sensible and responsible use of social media.
 It can compromise your privacy, and if can potentially expose you to certain Internet scams.